 Tornado strikes Little Rock as dangerous storms spread across 15 states

-A tornado plowed through Little Rock and surrounding areas on Friday afternoon, reducing rooftops to splinters, toppling vehicles and tossing debris on roadways as people took shelter.
+A tornado plowed through Arkansas' capital and surrounding areas Friday afternoon, reducing rooftops to splinters, toppling vehicles and tossing debris on roadways as people raced for shelter.

 Passengers and airport employees at Clinton National Airport in Little Rock took shelter in bathrooms.
 And aerial footage showed several rooftops were torn from homes in Little Rock and nearby Benton.

-There were no immediate reports of injuries.
-Nearly 70,000 customers in Arkansas were out of power on Friday afternoon, according to poweroutage.us, which tracks outages; about 37,000 were without power in neighboring Oklahoma.
+Nearly 70,000 customers in Arkansas were out of power on Friday afternoon, according to PowerOutage.us, which tracks outages; about 37,000 were without power in neighboring Oklahoma.

+"Significant damage has occurred in Central Arkansas," Arkansas Gov. Sarah Huckabee Sanders tweeted.
+"I'm in constant communication with AR State Police and @AR_Emergencies who are working with local law enforcement to assist anyone injured.
+Praying for all those who were and remain in the path of this storm."

+"Tornadoes have affected many areas of Pulaski County," the Pulaski County Sheriff's Office also tweeted.
+Pulaski County includes the Little Rock metropolitan area.

 Massive storms brewing over at least 15 states in the Midwest and southern U.S. on Friday had meteorologists urging people to brace for dangerous weather, saying the conditions are similar to those a week ago that unleashed a devastating twister that killed at least 21 people in Mississippi.